ant-design/ant-design-pro-site/blog/antd-4.0.en-US.md

 };
 ```

-Painless migration antd@4 is as simple as that.
+Painless migration antd@4 is as easy as that.
 All official blocks also support antd@4.
 Please use it with peace of mind.

 > Due to the deletion of the 4.0 icon, if the icon disappears, please find a suitable replacement in the official website of antd.